markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 - **Last updated:** 17 Mar 2024
 - **Download count:** 1221

-My second least popular module is an apparently little known tool called [MacNotify](https://github.com/markwragg/PowerShell-MacNotify).
+My second least popular module is an apparently little known tool called [MacNotify](https://github.com/markwragg/PowerShell-MacNotify) that I published in 2018.
 This is for MacOS users of PowerShell, made possible since the introduction of PowerShell Core.
 MacNotify allows you to generate your own custom MacOS alerts (those little pop up boxes that appear in the top right).
 If you've ever heard of [BurntToast](https://github.com/Windos/BurntToast) by [Josh King](https://x.com/WindosNZ), MacNotify is the Mac equivalent.
 In fact Josh went on to create a cross-patform module called [PoshNotify](https://github.com/Windos/PoshNotify) which wraps BurntToast, MacNotify and a third module for generating notifications under Linux so that you can use consistent cmdlet names to generate notifications on any of those operating systems.

-**Should you still use it?** Yes!
+**Should you use it?** Yes!
 In fact I made some updates to it a few months ago as I was clearing down old issues on my GitHub repos and as part of that I made sure it still works on the current version of MacOS (which it does!) so if you're running PowerShell on MacOS and want an easy way to surface events MacNotify could be what you're looking for.

 ### PSHipChat